sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 * The compiler/type checker is super-fast and everything just feels responsive, lightweight and fast.
 I read somewhere that in terms of compilation speed/type system features ratio, it is probably best in class.
 I agree with that!
   Think of the OCaml compiler being like the Golang compiler in speed but delivering so many more features!
 * A very nice and consistent traditional class/object system in case you want that.
 "Objects/Classes done well".
-Newer anchor OCaml libraries like Eio  use objects/classes quite extensively.
-Sadly things like ppxlib (for metaprogramming in OCaml) don't work with objects/classes at all
+Newer anchor OCaml libraries like Eio  use objects/classes quite extensively
 * Predictable, simple execution model
 * Simple enough FFI.
 Building bindings with C libraries is nowhere as simple as Rust's bindgen but there are things like [ppx_cstubs](https://github.com/fdopen/ppx_cstubs) which makes things very simple.
 Please note that it is simply